Ferenc A. Jolesz M.D., May 21, 1946 - December 31, 2014

 A native of Budapest, Hungary, Dr. Jolesz completed his medical training (including a Residency in Neurosurgery) before moving to the United States in 1979.
 Following his arrival in Boston, he served as a Research Fellow in Neurology at the Massachusetts General Hospital and in Physiology at Harvard Medical School.
 By 1985, he had completed a Residency in Diagnostic Radiology and a Fellowship in Neuroradiology at the Brigham and Women's Hospital.

 In the early 90’s, Dr. Jolesz and his team introduced the intraoperative use of MRI for neurosurgery and other applications like prostate brachytherapy.
 Today, more than 100 intraoperative MRIs are installed in operating rooms around the world.
 Dr. Jolesz and his colleagues also introduced the first MRI-guided focused ultrasound surgical (MRgFUS) procedure.
 This noninvasive method has been applied to the treatment of benign (uterine fibroids) and malignant tumors (breast, liver and prostate cancer, brain tumor).
 Close to 100 MRgFUS therapy delivery systems are now installed worldwide.
-In addition to these accomplishments, Dr. Jolesz and his team are responsible for introducing several new methods in MRI, the most successful being the Fast Spin Echo (FSE and 3DFSE).
+In addition to these accomplishments, Dr. Jolesz and his team introduced several new methods in MRI, the most successful being the Fast Spin Echo (FSE and 3DFSE).

-In 2006 the Ferenc A. Jolesz Chair in Radiology was established.
+In 2007 the Ferenc A. Jolesz Chair in Radiology was established.
 The endowment was granted to Clare Tempany, MD.

 E-mail: jolesz at bwh.harvard.edu